microsoft/TransformerCompression/README.md

 left unchanged, but each weight matrix is replaced by a smaller (dense) weight matrix, reducing the embedding dimension of the model.
 This results in speedups (without any additional code optimization) and a reduced memory footprint.

-The code is arranged as a package 'slicegpt' in /src, and script to replicate experiments from the paper are in '/experiments'.
+The code is arranged as a package `slicegpt` in /src, and script to replicate experiments from the paper are in `/experiments`.
 To install the sliceGPT package, we recommend

 `pip install -e .`